Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Introduction

-To address the issue, we delve into the characteristics of the code generated by LLMs on GitHub, aiming to enhance our understanding of their practical utility within real-world software development scenarios.
-We begin with a literature review focusing on papers proposing benchmarks for code generation, which typically explores state-of-the-art LLMs.
-We identify all LLMs or LLM-based applications mentioned in these papers, such as ChatGPT-3.5, ChatGPT-4, CodeGen, CodeLlama, and Codex.
-Subsequently, we manually search GitHub \footnote{\url{https://github.com/search?q=\&type=code}} using keywords like ``\textit{generated by M}'', where \textit{M} represents these LLMs or their corresponding applications.
-Our search reveals that applications based on OpenAI's GPT series models (i.e., ChatGPT and Copilot) are the most frequently utilized for generating code on GitHub.
-In contrast, other LLMs have either not been used to generate code or have only generated minimal code on GitHub; for example, we find only four, two, and one Python code snippets generated by CodeGen, LLaMA, and CodeLlama on GitHub.
+To address the issue, we delve into the characteristics of self-admitted code generated by LLMs on GitHub, explicitly focusing on instances where developers acknowledge the use of LLMs to generate code through code comments.
+This self-admitted code reflects, to some extent, the characteristics of the code generated by developers using LLMs in real-world development scenarios.
+We begin by manually searching GitHub \cite{github_search} using keywords like ``\textit{generated by M}'', where \textit{M} represents commonly used LLMs.
+We specifically target the models included in the code generation leaderboards ~\cite{bigcode-models-leaderboard,code-generation-on-humaneval,leaderboard}, as these leaderboards compare the performance of various LLMs (e.g., GPT-4, DeepSeek, Qwen, CodeLlama, CodeGeeX) on various code generation benchmarks like HumanEval, MBPP, and MultiPL-E. We find that applications based on OpenAI's GPT models (i.e., ChatGPT and Copilot) are the most frequently utilized for generating code on GitHub.
+In contrast, other LLMs have either not been used to generate code or have only generated minimal code on GitHub.
+For example, searches for keywords such as ``\textit{generated by deepseek}'' across Python, Java, and JavaScript repositories yielded only 26 code snippets, all from repositories with fewer than 5 stars.
 Therefore, our analysis in this paper focuses exclusively on the characteristics of code generated by ChatGPT and Copilot.
-Next, we utilize the official GitHub REST API ~\cite{github_rest_api} to automatically identify and collect files/projects containing GPT-generated code \footnote{ChatGPT and Copilot are both applications built on OpenAI's GPT-3.5 or GPT-4.0 models.
-While ChatGPT is primarily used for natural language conversations and can also generate code, Copilot is specifically designed for code generation and completion tasks.
-Therefore, in the following text, we will use the term "GPT-generated code" to collectively refer to code generated by GPT-3.5, GPT-4.0, ChatGPT, or Copilot.} in the five common languages (Python, Java, C/C++, JavaScript, and TypeScript).
+Next, we utilize the official GitHub REST API ~\cite{github_rest_api} to automatically identify and collect files/projects containing GPT-generated code \footnote{ChatGPT and Copilot are both based on OpenAI's GPT models.
+Thus, in the following text, we will use the term ``GPT-generated code'' to collectively refer to code generated by GPT-3.5, GPT-4.0, GPT-4o, ChatGPT, or Copilot.} in the common languages (Python, Java, C/C++, JavaScript, and TypeScript).
 Specifically, we first conduct keyword searches, such as ``\textit{generated by ChatGPT}'' and ``\textit{generated by Copilot}'', to locate GitHub code files that include such keywords, retaining only those files that contain GPT-generated code.
-We then use these files to obtain their respective projects and project attributes, such as stars, contributors, commits, issues, and primary programming languages.
-Ultimately, we identify 533 Python, 108 Java, 113 C/C++, 164 JavaScript, and 65 TypeScript projects, and corresponding 660 Python, 174 Java, 151 C/C++, 349 JavaScript, and 79 TypeScript files containing GPT-generated code.
-Additionally, we analyze the cyclomatic complexity and cognitive complexity of the GPT-generated code using the SonarQube tool ~\cite{campbell2013sonarqube} .
-We also gather detailed information on code changes made to the GPT-generated code and examine the associated commit logs to further understand code changes.
+We then use these files to obtain their respective projects and project attributes, such as stars, contributors, commits, and issues.
+Ultimately, we identify 118 Python, 24 Java, 27 C/C++, 28 JavaScript, and 32 TypeScript projects, and corresponding 136 Python, 75 Java, 121 C/C++, 213 JavaScript, and 334 TypeScript files containing GPT-generated code.
+Additionally, we analyze the cyclomatic complexity and cognitive complexity of the GPT-generated code using the SonarQube tool ~\cite{campbell2013sonarqube}.
+We also collect code commit information to analyze the types of code changes in GPT-generated code.
+Furthermore, we analyze the comments on the GPT-generated code.
 Our study addresses several Research Questions (RQs):